List of Mobile Suit Gundam 00 characters: Independent antagonists

 Ali Al-Saachez (علي الساجيس Ali al-Sajis) is a major antagonist of the series, and the former cell leader of the KPSA terrorist group in which Setsuna was a member.
-Generally a sadistic sociopath, Ali merely fights to appease his insatiable appetite for conflict and destruction, adapting various aliases to work for any party that feeds his desire for more conflict.
+Generally a sadistic sociopath, Ali merely fights to appease his insatiable appetite for conflict and destruction, adopting various aliases to work for any party that feeds his desire for more conflict.
 In spite of his brutish nature, Ali has proven himself to be an extremely skilled tactician with fighting abilities that border on being superhuman, and routinely fights the Gundams to a standstill before gaining his own advantage.
 Eventually, he manages to steal the Gundam Throne Zwei while killing two of the three Trinity Siblings.
 However the machine is soon destroyed after Ali's fight with Neil Dylandy.
 Barely surviving with most of his body damaged, Ali manages to recover and subsequently works for the Innovators, piloting the Throne Arche.
-He is killed by Lyle Dylandy in episode 24 of season 2 after Tiera activates the Trial Gundam and disables his Throne Arche; while his mobile suit is destroyed he survives and attempts to escape.
-However, he is cornered by Lyle and held at gunpoint.
-As Lyle decides to lower his gun and let him leave, Ali tries to take advantage of the situation to kill Lyle, only to be killed by him.
+He is killed by Lyle Dylandy in episode 24 of season 2 after Tiera activates the Trial Gundam and disables his Throne Arche.
+While his mobile suit is destroyed he survives and attempts to escape, however he is cornered by Lyle and held at gunpoint.
+As Lyle decides to lower his gun and let him leave, Ali tries to take advantage of the situation to kill Lyle, only to be killed in turn.